What is a Support Vector Machine?

 Implementing Kernel SVM with Sklearn SVM module

-For the best of career growth, check out Intellipaat’s Machine Learning Course and get certified.
+For the best of career growth, check out Intellipaat’s Machine Learning Certification and get certified.

 In this SVM tutorial blog, we answered the question, ‘what is SVM?’
-Some other important concepts such as SVM full form, pros and cons of SVM algorithm, and SVM examples, are also highlighted in this blog .
+Some other important concepts such as SVM’s full form, the pros and cons of the SVM algorithm, and SVM examples, are also highlighted in this blog.
 We also learned how to build support vector machine models with the help of the support vector classifier function.
 Additionally, we talked about the implementation of Kernel SVM in Python and Sklearn, which is a very useful method while dealing with non-linearly separable datasets.